7 Things to Do (or Not Do) After an Accident

 7) Don’t Miss Legal or Medical Appointments

-If you do find yourself having to file a lawsuit, make sure you do what your attorney asks.
+If you find yourself having to file a lawsuit, make sure you do what your attorney asks.
 There will be forms to fill out, questions to answer, and appointments to make.
 Court appointments are especially important.
-Missing even one of these can have a bad impact on your case.
-Some lawsuits are thrown away if the client is uncooperative.
-Life can get in the way, sure, but if you know you can’t make an appointment, inform your attorney ahead of time so she can reschedule.
+Missing even one of these can have a negative impact on your case.
+Some lawsuits are dismissed if the client is uncooperative.
+Life can get in the way, sure, but if you know you can’t make an appointment, inform your attorney ahead of time so they can reschedule.
 Don’t simply no-show.

-There are probably 100 things that you should do after an accident, but these are some of the more important ones.
-Not every one of these things will apply to everyone (some states have different requirements for accident reports, for instance), but this should give you an overview of what to do, and definitely what no to do.
+There are probably 100 things you should do after an accident, but these are some of the more important ones.
+Not all of these will apply to everyone (some states have different requirements for accident reports, for instance), but this should give you an overview of what to do, and definitely what not to do.

 Learn more about the steps involved in a car accident lawsuit here.